-The track “14 Days in May“ was written as a response to the execution of Edward Earl Johnson who was executed by the United States State of Mississippi for the murder of a policeman.
+14 Days in May was written as a response to the execution of Edward Earl Johnson a black man executed by the US State of Mississippi for the murder of a policeman.
 His case came to the attention of the world when Edward Earl Johnson featured on the BBC documentary “Fourteen days in May” and had always protested his innocence.
 In spite of British lawyer Clive Stafford Smith’s attempts for a reprieve Edward was executed.
 Clive Stafford Smith made a follow up documentary that claimed to prove Johnson was innocent but this was after the execution.
-Overlord X also made a video for his track which can be seen below.

 Overlord X “2 Bad” 1988 Mango Street records